On the Generalization of Stochastic Gradient Descent with Momentum: Smooth Lipschitz Loss

-In the following proposition, we show that SGMEM updates may not satisfy uniform stability depending on how $t_d$ is set. \bcr Suppose, in Theorem \ref{thm:earlymnconstab}, we set $t_d=\rho T$ and $\tilde t=\rho T-K$ for some $0<\rho\leq 1$ and $K<\rho T$.
-Then SGMEM updates do not satisfy uniform stability for multiple epochs $T=\kappa n$ and the asymptotic upper-bound on the penalty of generalization error is given by $\rho \kappa M$. \bpr Substituting $t_d=\rho T$ and $\tilde t=\rho T-K$ into \eqref{earlymstabnonc}, we obtain
+To complete our generalization analysis, in the following, we further show that~\ref{earlyupdate} updates may not satisfy uniform stability depending on how $t_d$ is set. \bcr Suppose, in~\cref{thm:earlymnconstab}, we set $t_d=\rho T$ and $\tilde t=\rho T-K$ for some $0<\rho\leq 1$ and $K<\rho T$.
+Then~\ref{earlyupdate} updates do not satisfy uniform stability for multiple epochs $T=\kappa n$ and the asymptotic upper bound on the penalty of generalization error is given by $\rho \kappa M$, \ie